Are you or a loved one experiencing depression?

 Depression Counseling & Therapy

 Most people with depression can benefit from talk therapy with a qualified therapist.
-At our clinic we provide a safe environment for you to explore your feelings free from judgement.
+At our Seattle and Federal Way clinics we provide a safe environment for you to explore your feelings free from judgement.
 Our therapists will be there to listen and counsel you through whatever challenges you are facing.
 They’ll be your ally in fighting depression.

 From the moment you enter The Center for Family and Lifespan Development and The Center for Psychological Health, you’ll have a dedicated and qualified mental health provider to work with.